Macrometacorp/docs/docs/cep/reference/functions.md

     select list:collect(symbol) as stockSymbols
     from StockStream WINDOW TUMBLING_LENGTH(10);

-For the window expiry of 10 events, the collect() function will collect attributes of `symbol` to a single list and return as stockSymbols.
+For the window expiration of 10 events, the collect() function will collect attributes of `symbol` to a single list and return as stockSymbols.

 ### merge (Aggregate Function)